open-intent-io/open-intent/README.md

 # Contributing to open-intent
 Follow [contributing](CONTRIBUTING.md) file.

-# Install

-The whole project is built with CMake.
+## Build

+There are two ways to build the framework.
+You can do it with CMake or Docker.

+### CMake
-To build it, configure with CMake and build.
+To build, configure with CMake and build.

     mkdir build-dir/
     cd build-dir/
     cmake -G "Unix Makefiles" ..
     make -j 4

-You can also use docker to build the project.
+### Docker
 To build, just type:

     docker build -t open-intent-build .